Village Craft and Candle

 -

-× The Soy wax page says that no product on that page can be used for molded candles, however the FAQ page says Votive & Pillar Soy Wax can be used for molded candles.
+× The Soy wax page said that no product on that page can be used for molded candles, however the FAQ page says Votive & Pillar Soy Wax can be used for molded candles.

 Information should be consistent in order to gain trust and credibility.